Smuggler-Union Hydroelectric Power Plant: History

 The Smuggler-Union Hydroelectric Powerplant was built to power the Smuggler-Union Mine 2000 ft below in 1907, providing alternating current for industrial purposes.
 The plant was proposed by Smuggler-Union Mine manager Buckley Wells who lived in the residence as a summer home until the 1920s.
 It was originally accessed in winter by an aerial tramway but that was eventually destroyed.
 It operated in its original configuration until its decommissioning in 1953, serving the Idarado Mining Company.

 The living quarters and especially the power house/generator fell into disrepair and were heavily vandalized by the time of the historic registry survey in 1979.
-A local resident, Eric Jacobson, acquired a 99-year lease from the Idarado Mining Company for the property in 1988 and proceeded to restore the facility and eventually moved his family into the residence.
-The AC plant was restored to operation in 1991 with power being generated by its original 2300 volt Westinghouse Electric AC generator, one of the oldest AC generators still in operation.
+A local resident, Eric Jacobson, acquired a 99-year lease from the Idarado Mining Company for the property in 1988 and proceeded to restore the building and its hydroelectric facility and eventually moved his family into the residence, raising three children at the precarious home.
+Jacobson restored the AC plant to operation in 1991 with power being generated by its original 2300 volt Westinghouse Electric AC generator, one of the oldest AC generators in operation.
 In 2010 Jacobson gave up the lease to the Idarado Mining Company citing continual regulation and legal problems associated with the site.
-Idarado has kept the plant in operation and the power generated now provides about 25 percent of Telluride's demand for electricity.
-As of 2012, the plant generates approximately 2,000 megawatt hours a year – enough electricity to power about 2,000 average American homes, which is purchased from Idarado by the local San Miguel Power Association.
+Idarado has not kept the plant in operation, depriving the community of this readily available source of renewable power generation.
+As of 2012, under Jacobson's care, the plant generated approximately 2,000 megawatt hours per year – enough electricity to power about 2,000 average American homes – which was purchased from Jacobson by the local San Miguel Power Association.
+Because the Bridal Veil Hydroelectric Power Plant is over 100 years old, restoring the generator to operation is a difficult feat.

 The Smuggler-Union Powerplant was placed on the National Register of Historic Places on December 27, 1979.